e5jiang/germ_layers_page/index.md

 - Genetic mutations can be passed onto offspring and inheriting a damaged gene can put an individual at a higher risk for cancer
 - Genetic changes can also occur during a person's lifetime (known as somatic mutations)
 - Carcinogenic substances can damage DNA
-- Hard to understand genetics of cancer because most cancers are not liked to a specific gene
 - Understanding how genetic changes affect cancer development is important because it can aid in prevention, prognosis, and treatment

 #### Embryonic develpoment